 It’s official, Southern California Special Olympics is back, and we will be needing communications volunteers.
 When I got started on this event, I volunteered because Henry WA6RJA was asking for help.
 We were out there at 5:00am (we are not that early this time) so I was drowsy.
 I was the new guy so I was at a position that didn’t have much activity and I was leaning against a post waiting for something to happen.
 Someone poked me in the back and startled me, when I spun around it was one of the athletes.
 She had her gold medal, an ear to ear grin and was showing it to everyone whether she knew them or not.
 I was hooked from that point on.
 This even is very important to them and I enjoy being a part of making it happen.

-The dates are November 12-13.
-Time 8:00am to 4:00pm at the fountain valley recreation center.
-Our trailer will be just to the north of the parking lot.
-There is a road between the parking and the golf course and we are past the tennis courts.
+The dates are June 10-11.
+Time 8:00am to 4:00pm at Cal State Long Beach.
+Our trailer will be in the parking lot west of the pyramid and Miriam Way.
 Operating frequency will be 146.235+ 100 ctcss.
-Last time out we had one volunteer, so we really do need help to put an effective team out there.
 In addition to being a worthwhile community service, it is also good training for emergency operations.
 We also have radios that can be used by non licensed people.

-Venues will be: Track and Field Basketball Bocce Swimming Medical Games HQ Honored Guest Family tent Information Net Control
+Venues will be: Track and Field Basketball Bocce Swimming Medical Games HQ Honored Guest Family tent Information Net Control Rovers

 Some contacts disappeared for unknown reasons, if you did not get a confirmation please contact me again.
 If you can help out please let us know